marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

     "price": 10
 }
 ```
-I love caipirinha!
+Caipirinha is cool!

 ## What did it do? ##

-On the [custumer](https://github.com/marceluxvk/vagrant-k8s-ha/blob/master/examples/example2-service_integration/customer/src/main.go) file you can see at the init method that the application gets 2 environment variables
+On the [custumer](https://github.com/marceluxvk/vagrant-k8s-ha/blob/master/examples/example2-service_integration/customer/src/main.go) code you can see at the init method that the application gets 2 environment variables:

-> EXAMPLE2_BARTENDER_SERVICE_SERVICE_HOST: Variable that has the ip address of the service
+> EXAMPLE2_BARTENDER_SERVICE_SERVICE_HOST: Variable that has the ip address of the service(the VIP).

-> EXAMPLE2_BARTENDER_SERVICE_SERVICE_PORT: Variable that has the port value for the bartender service
+> EXAMPLE2_BARTENDER_SERVICE_SERVICE_PORT: Variable that has the port address to the bartender service

-Here is the piece of code you need understand:
+This is the piece of code you need understand:
 ```golang

 func init() {